 - Halloween for adults

-Buy costumes from….
-Angels Fancy Dress is a great place to start for imaginative costumes on a budget.
+Angels Fancy Dress – these are not the cheapest but they do have an amazing range.
+Worth a look and then compare with cheaper places (see below) to see if you still want to pay the price.
+Often it is worth it.
 They look well-made and, depending on the outfit, generally come with all the accessories (hat, belt, tights) included so you won’t need to fork out on extra bits.
 At the moment they have a whole range of Halloween costumes for both adults and children.
 Prices start from around £10 – not bad for something you can reuse year after year.
-Supermarkets are another good place to look for affordable costumes.

 Got any old Halloween costumes cluttering up the loft?
 Then why not advertise them on eBay and make yourself some extra cash.
 Alternatively, swap last years costumes with friends who have kids around the same age and size.